partogisalomon/terraform-aws-eciisa-app/README.md

 # terraform-aws-eciisa-app

 Terraform stack module which creates resources for eciisa-app (Informatica Secure Agent for Anaplan)

 # Requirements

+Existing EC2 Oracle Application Server

 Existing VPC

-Existing subnets (Public, App and Data)
+Existing subnets (Private and App)

 # Below resources will be created

+1 new role for eciisa

-1 ec2 for Application
+1 EC2 for Application

+Informatica Secure Agent token

+S3 bucket to store data from and to eciisa-app

 Security group for Application

-S3 bucket to store data from and to eciisa-app

-IAM role and Policy to access s3 bucket from ec2 instances
+Datadog dashboard and monitor